Khaled7mazen/webhook-pipeline/README.md

 - Failed jobs are retried with delay
 - Delay increases with each attempt
 - After max attempts, job is marked as failed

+---

+## 🦾  Future Improvements

+pagination and filtering can be added to jobs APIs authentication and webhook signature verification can be added rate limiting and observability/metrics can be added